Road-Train/space-station-14/README.md

 ## License

 > [!CAUTION]
-> The repository code is licensed both multiple licenses: MIT - this applies to Space Wizards Federation code, modified MIT - this applies to code from Starlight-14, and Modified BSL - this applies to Afterlight-14's Code.
+> The repository code is licensed both multiple licenses: MIT - this applies to Space Wizards Federation code, modified MIT - this applies to code from Starlight-14, and a custom source license inspired by MariaDB's BSL, but not endorsed by MariaDB, and does not conform to the BSL specification known as the AFTERLIGHT SL - this applies to Afterlight-14's Code.

 > [!IMPORTANT]
 > Afterlight-14 code and contributions are covered by [The Afterlight-14 CLA](https://gist.github.com/afterlight-ss14/e60089f7e2e66a1b190b8413fcad9343).
 Approved licenses for this project are listed below.
 The default license for original content is CC-BY-SA 4.0 (for sprites/art) and the Afterlight License for code/yaml.